ZhongJunhong/learngit/learngit.md

 From serval years ago, GitHub begin to use the `main` for default branch name instead of `master` that used before.
 This change is something about race problem.

 For now we can easily to take a change for that.
+Here I assume that you have set up `master` branch.